-INSTEAD OF TRY

-1 Be quiet.
+INSTEAD OF TRY 1 Be quiet.
 Can you use a softer voice?
 What a mess!
 It looks like you had fun!
 How can we clean up?

-HELP!
-Do you need help?
-I'm here to help if you need me

-I explained how to do this yesterday. ' ' '

-To the second Do I need to separate you?
+HELPI Do you need help?
+I'm here to help if you need me.
+I explained how to do this yesterday.
+Maybe I can show you another way.
+The state of the s Do I need to separate you?
 Could you use a break?
 Stop crying.
-It's okay to cry.
+It's okay to cry. ?

-?
 Do you have any questions?
 What questions do you have?
 You're OK.
 How are you feeling?
 It's not that hard.
-You can do hard things.

-!??!# We don't talk like that.
+You can do hard things. ·??!# We don't talk like that.
 Please use kind words.
 WE ARE TEACHERS